kubestash/docs/docs/addons/mysql/overview/index.md

 1. At first, a user creates a `MySQL` database where the data will be restored or the user can use the same `MySQL` database.

-2. Then, she creates a `RestoreSession` custom resource that specifies the `AppBinding` custom resource (Which contains the necessary information to connect with the target database) where the backed-up data will be restored, addon information (including restore tasks), the target snapshot to be restored, the `Repository` containing that snapshot, and other additional settings.
+2. Then, she creates a `RestoreSession` custom resource that specifies the `AppBinding` custom resource (which contains the necessary information to connect with the target database) where the backed-up data will be restored, addon information (including restore tasks), the target snapshot to be restored, the `Repository` containing that snapshot, and other additional settings.

 3. KubeStash operator watches for `RestoreSession` custom resources.